 - We provide workshops and instructional materials on working with data

 - We identify and provide access to major data sets

 The National Science Foundation (NSF) and other grant-giving agencies now require data management plans (DMPs) to accompany proposals.
 Even if it isn't required, there are excellent reasons to create a DMP.
 UCR Library helps researchers and students create DMPs.
 You can use the DMPTool on your own or email firstname.lastname@example.org for in-depth assistance.

 Depositing Your Data

-There are many options for UC researchers to deposit their data in UC repositories, including Merritt and Dash.
+There are many options for UC researchers to deposit their data in UCR supported repositories.
 This allows for safe, permanent archiving, DOI or ARK identification, permanent links and discovery through web interfaces.
 UCR Library will help you with these services or help find other appropriate data repositories that meet your needs.